reidmain/FDKeychain/README.md

 FDKeychain.h
 FDKeychain.m

+and add Security.framework to the the build phase of whatever target is doing to be using FDKeychain.

 Usage
 =====
 Let us pretend you have an application named "Trambopoline" and you have a password that you want to store securely.